Arctic Dog Adventure Co.

 Arctic Circle Basecamp

 Head up above the Arctic Circle on this 5-day bucket list adventure.
-Make a dramatic entrance by hiking in to beautiful private heated tent basecamp alongside the Brooks Range, near Gates of the Arctic National Park.
+Make a dramatic entrance as you drive over Atigun Pass and arrive at our beautiful private heated tent basecamp alongside the Brooks Range, near Gates of the Arctic National Park.
 With just 2 people per heated tent, you’ll enjoy plenty of privacy—it’s an awesome option for honeymooners!
+Learn more or book.

 What to Bring